pdoroudchi/flask_proj/README.md

-# Welcome to my Flask Deployment Project
+# Welcome to my Flask Deployment Project!

 In this project I use Flask to deploy a web application that predicts employee salary given years of experience.